junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron yells in agony.
 Without direct contact with the angel tablet, his connection with the unlimited divine power is interrupted.
 He goes back to be nothing more than an average angel working in the secretary pool.
 The angel blade starts burning him up.
 He turns to Dean out of instinct, reaching both his arms toward Dean, as if trying to grab him, trying for one last chance to revenge for his own inevitable death.
 It is in that last desperate movement, that the little glass vial hanging on his neck gets shaken out from under his sweater.

 The fire on Metatron's woolen sweater leaps out fast and wild, spreading around his neck, licking at the vial.
 Dean's eyes widen.
 Without a second of doubt, he knows immediately that the blue-white grace flowing inside that vial is Cas's grace, it shines even brighter in the middle of the golden-colored fire.
-Dean reaches desperately for the vial.
+Dean reaches desperately for the vial without hesitation.
 His hands move into the burning fire, clenching on the glass vial like it's more important than his life.
-Heat burns his skin, his fingers clench in pain -- pain that is real, and pain that is carved in the deepest instinct, coming from layers and layers of memory: fire in the old house at four, fire that takes Mom, fire that takes Jessica, fire in the pyres burning Dad and Bobby's bodies.
+Heat burns his skin, his fingers clench in pain -- pain that is real, and pain that is carved in the deepest instinct, coming from layers and layers of memory: fire in the old house when he was four, fire that takes Mom, fire that takes Jessica, fire in the pyres burning Dad's and Bobby's body.
 Fire jump before his eyes, surrounding Cas's grace. *NO!
 Not this time!
 Not again.
 Not Cas too.*

 "Cas!"
 Dean yells, as he feels the glass vial cold and safe in his palm, but he can't feel the rest of that hand, as if it's melting into the fire.

 **Still Second 4:**

 The angel tablet flies up as Metatron's hand loosens the grasp, spinning toward the mid-air.
-Sam lets go of Crowley, reaching his arms toward the tablet, catching it before it shatters to the floor.
+Sam lets go of Crowley, diving toward it, reaching his arms toward the tablet, catching it before it shatters to the floor.

-The blade Cas lands on Crowley's wrist cuts his left hand off cleanly, alone with the demon tablet in his hold.
+The blade Cas lands on Crowley's wrist cuts his left hand off cleanly, along with the demon tablet in his hold.
 Reflexively he bends down to catch the tablet before it falls.

 Crowley growls in pain.
 Losing a hand of his vessel, losing the connection with the demon tablet, having an angel blade pierced on his shoulder burning him up, all threatening his life.
-With a loud bellow, he pulls the bloody blade out of his left shoulder, and seeing Cas bending to his left, Crowley stabs it on his back with all his force.
+With an outrageous bellow, he pulls the bloody blade out of his left shoulder.
+And seeing Cas bending to his left, Crowley stabs it on his back with all his force.

 **Second 5:**